shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

 In this article, we are focusing on the main promoted features, which are supported by extensions in WebGL 1 that are part of the core of WebGL 2 thus cannot be accessed in the old manner, together with some other compatibility issues.
-You can get an idea about the code that has to be changed in this article.
+You can get an idea about the part that has to be changed in this article.

-You can find answers to the other two questions in our next article, focusing on introducting new features.
+And You can find answers to the other two questions in our next article, focusing on introducting new features.

 Besides, you may want some complete working sample code for reference instead of just code snippets some time.
 [**WebGL 2 Samples pack**](https://github.com/WebGLSamples/WebGL2Samples) is a something you will find useful.